ACTI at EVALITA 2023: Overview of the Conspiracy Theory Identification Task: Abstract

 \section{Abstract}

-\textbf{English.} Conspiracy Theory Identication task is a new shared task proposed for the first time at the Evalita 2023.
-The ACTI challenge, based exclusively on comments published on conspiratorial channels of telegram, is divided into two subtasks: (i) Conspiratorial Content Classification: identifying conspiratorial content and (ii) Conspiratorial Category Classification about specific conspiracy theory classification.
-A total of fifteen teams participated in the task for a total of 81 submissions.
-We illustrate the best performing approaches were based on the utilization of large language models.
-We finally draw conclusions about the utilization of these models for counteracting the spreading of misinformation in online platforms.
+\textbf{English.} Automatic Conspiracy Theory Identification (ACTI) is a new shared task proposed for the first time at the EVALITA 2023 evaluation campaign.
+ACTI is based on a new, manually labeled dataset of comments scraped from conspiratorial Telegram channels and consists of two subtasks: (1) identifying conspiratorial content (conspiratorial content classification); and (2) classifying content into specific conspiracy theories (conspiratorial category classification).
+A total of 15 teams participated in the task with 81 submissions.
+In this task summary, we discuss the data and task, and outline the best-performing approaches that are largely based on large language models.
+We conclude with a brief discussion of the application of large language models to counter the spread of misinformation on online platforms.